Brown on Resolution (film): Production

+Development

 In July 1933 Gaumont British announced they would make a film of the novel.
 Production was delayed as the studio negotiated with the Admiralty for co operation.
+In August 1933 it was announced as part of a two year slate of £1 million from Gaumont British.

 In November the studio announced it would make the film as part of their next line up of projects.
 In January 1934 Walter Forde was announced as director.

 By June 1934 the film had still not been made.
 The Admiralty had given some indication they would co operate, but William Fisher, Commander of the Mediterranean Fleet, was unhappy at the thought of British sailors playing Germans in the film, thinking it would be bad for morale.

-In July Gaumont announced the role of the mother would be played by Betty Balfour, a silent film star who had recently made a comeback in Evergreen.

 In October the Admiralty agreed to cooperate.
-The "German raider Zeithen" was played by British C-class cruiser HMS Curacoa which sank after a collision with RMS Queen Mary, 2 October 1942; "Second-class cruiser HMS Rutland" was played by destroyer leader HMS Broke which sank after receiving shore battery fire in Algiers, 8 November 1942, and "Armoured Cruiser HMS Leopard" by the new Leander-class cruiser HMS Neptune which was sunk 19 December 1941 by mines off Tripoli (29.31.53).
+The "German raider Zeithen" was played by British C-class cruiser HMS Curacoa which sank after a collision with RMS Queen Mary, 2 October 1942; "Second-class cruiser HMS Rutland" was played by destroyer leader HMS Broke which sank after receiving shore battery fire in Algiers, 8 November 1942, and "Armoured Cruiser HMS Leopard" by the new Leander-class cruiser HMS Neptune which was sunk 19 December 1941 by mines off Tripoli.
 This was the first time that the Royal Navy had co-operated with a film company to this extent (though Sergei Eisenstein had had the use of Soviet Russian naval vessels for his film Battleship Potemkin in 1925).

+Casting

+In July Gaumont announced the role of the mother would be played by Betty Balfour, a silent film star who had recently made a comeback in Evergreen.
+The cast included war hero Henry Hugh Gordon Stoker.
+He had been in a production of Journey's End with Mills.
+John Mills recalled O went for the main part, but I was told I didn’t look enough like a sailor.
+The next day, I borrowed a sailor’s uniform, went back and got the job.
+This was the film that made me what is called ‘a star’."

+Shooting

 The battleship Iron Duke would be filmed at Portsmouth; the Curacoa at Mullion Cove Cornwall; the cruiser Neptune at Invergordon and at sea; Broke and the flotilla would be shot at sea.
 The Admiralty also allowed filming at the Gunnery School, Whale Island and the Boys Training Establishment at Gosport.
 Filming began in Portsmouth.
 John Mills, who had been in Britannia of Billingsgate was cast in the lead.
 His friend was played by Jimmy Hanley.
 Studio filming took place at Shepherd's Bush.

-The cast included war hero Henry Hugh Gordon Stoker.
-He had been in a production of Journey's End with Mills.